efkas18/simulations-ml-dl/Food101/readme.md

 After simulations of each model a visualisation following by plots of loss and accuracy curves and comparison of model of model before and after feature extraction / fine-tuning.

 ## Notes
-1. The script can be used on different datasets, but the dataset of images must be as the structure will follow:
+1. The script can be used on different datasets, but the distribution of directories and images must have the following structure:
    * root (dataset_directory)
      * train
        * label_1 (directory contains images representing object of label_1)